compu-flair/Kaggle_Advanced_House_Prices/Instructions.md

 * Once you open the Jupyter Notebook, it should automatically use the "kaggle-house-prices" kernel.
 If not, please restart VSCode.
 And if not successful, then on the top right corner of the notebook, you can manually select the kernel by clicking on it and choosing "kaggle-house-prices".
 You most likely will find it in the Jupyter kernel list.

+🌟 **Alternative: Python Virtual Environment Setup**
+Instead of using Conda, you can opt for a Python virtual environment.
+It's lightweight and more production-friendly, though you might encounter dependency conflicts.
+For detailed instructions, refer to the [📄 Setup Environment Guide](./Docs/Setup_Environment.md).

 ### Step 2: Kaggle Setup

 Before you can download the dataset, you need to set up Kaggle credentials.
-Follow the complete guide in [Setup Kaggle](./Docs/4.Setup_Kaggle.md)[?????] which includes:
+Follow the complete guide in [Setup Kaggle](./Docs/4.Setup_Kaggle.md) which includes:

 1. Creating your Kaggle account
 2. Joining the competition and accepting rules